PeterDrake/drakepedia/development_tools/intellij_idea.md

 - [JetBrains tutorials](https://www.jetbrains.com/idea/documentation/)
 ## Questions
 1. :star: In what directory do program files generally live?
+1. :star::star: How do you stop a running program (e.g., one that has gone into an infinite loop)?
 1. :star::star: You have a data file that your program is going to read.
 Where should you put that file?
 ## Answers
 1. `src`
+1. Click on the red square at the left of the `Run` tool window.
+Alternately, `Run` | `Stop` (or use the indicated hotkey).
 1. Simple answer: put it in your project but not inside `src`.
 Professional answer: create a directory parallel to `src`; a good name for it is `resources`.
 Right click on it and select `Mark Directory as` | `Resources Root`.